IlliniHyperloopComputing/Pod/README.md

 # Illini Hyperloop Pod Electrical System
+## How to clone:
+* `git clone --recursive https://github.com/IlliniHyperloopComputing/Pod.git FOLDERNAME`
+* Include `--recursive` to ensure submodule is included

 ### This Repo Includes:
 1. Flight control software for the BeagleBone Black
   * Communication between BBB and GUI